bmsookim/DMIS_mammo/README.md

 ## Description of each modules

-## 1. Calcificatoin-Classifier
+### 1. calcificatoin-classifier

-The input of the [Calcification-classifier](./Calcification-Classifier/) will be a square window of the ROI region of 'calcification'.
+The input of the [calcification-classifier](./calcification-classifier/) will be a square window of the ROI region of 'calcification'.
-ROI regions will be extracted according to the heatmap derived from [ornot_Calcification](./ornot_Clacification).
+ROI regions will be extracted according to the heatmap derived from [ornot_calcification](./ornot_calcification).

 - Input size : 256 x 256
 - Crop size  : 224 x 224
 - Model      : Fine-tuned Residual Network 50 (ILSVRC-2012)

-## 2. Mass-Classifier
+### 2. mass-classifier

-The input of the [Mass-classifier](./Mass-Classifier/) will be a square window of the ROI region of 'mass'.
+The input of the [mass-classifier](./mass-classifier/) will be a square window of the ROI region of 'mass'.
 ROI regions will be extracted according to
 ```bash
 Total score = (Faster-RCNN results) + (Distance comparison of CC, MLO views) + ([ornot-Mass](./ornot-Mass/) results)